Philately in the Bournemouth Area Local Interest

 Congresses were held in Bournemouth in 1940,1948 and 1964; in Southampton in 1952 and 1982; in Salisbury in 1999; and on Hayling Island in 1995.

 The 1940 Congress marked the centenary of the adhesive postage stamp.
 It was supposed to have been held in London, but was transferred to Bournemouth because of the outbreak of War.
 The meeting took place from 3 to 6 May at the Royal Bath Hotel.
-The 1948 Meeting was the 30th Congress.
-The 1964 Meeting was the 46th Congress and was held at the Highcliffe Hotel.
+The 1964 Meeting was the 46th Congress and was held at the Highcliffe Hotel, Bournemouth.